ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/02-comparing-values.md

 ## Comparing values

 ::: TODO
-- unnecessary long - remove things!
+- Prio 1: unnecessary long - remove things!
+- overview:
     - Two main approaches (cmp -> -1/0/1, or declare each operator)
     - "Natural" ordering, and different orderings
     - key-based sorting, comparable-based
 :::

 If we want to sort some things, we have to be able to compare them, to